bonsai-rx/docs/articles/reactive-sum.md

 ### Related Operators

-Use [`Accumulate`](xref:Bonsai.Reactive.Accumulate) instead to continuously track the value in the sequence.
+Use [`Accumulate`](xref:Bonsai.Reactive.Accumulate) instead to continuously track the running sum of values in the sequence.